 Employers Must Provide The Correct Public Exchange Notice to Employees

-Employers must comply [viewers also read Huge Penalties for Reimbursing for Individual Health Insurance Policies] by providing the applicable notice of coverage options to each employee, regardless of whether employees are part-time, full-time, enrolled or not enrolled at all.
-If you are an employee checking out Obamacare for yourself, read our Covered California Buyer Guide.
+Employers must comply by providing the correct public exchange notice of coverage options to each employee, regardless of whether employees are part-time, full-time, enrolled or not enrolled at all.

-It is remarkable to note that the DOL disclosure reads like a sales pitch to join the public exchange.
+It is remarkable to note that the DOL public exchange notice disclosure forms read like a sales pitch to join the public exchange.
 Some industry observers have speculated about the motive behind this notice: Is it to provide neutral information on coverage options, or rather is it an attempt to raid plan participants and shift them to the public exchange?

 “When key parts of the health care law take effect in 2014, there will be a new way to buy health insurance: The Health Insurance Marketplace,” states a required regulatory notice, which all employees must receive from their employers beginning October 2013, as required by the Fair Labor Standards Act.